 Any off-roader will tell you that the most important feature of their adventure vehicle is trusty tires.

-A good tire will effortlessly take you to distant places, while a bad one will create more problems.
+Good tires will effortlessly take you to distant places, while a bad one will create more problems.

 Dick Cepek wanted a set of tires that are street legal and can be taken for a spin around the local desert.
-These tires are perfect for light trucks involved in heavy-duty riding.
+These tires are perfect for trucks involved in heavy-duty riding.

 This article on Extreme Country vs. Fun Country tire will break down the features and specifications of each of the types of tires and will discuss the similarities and differences between them.